lqkhoo/Eliza/README.md

 1. Python 3.5+ for type hint support.
 Regular cPython will do.
 Last tested with Anaconda 3.9.
 2. [construct](https://github.com/construct/construct) for declarative low-level serialization.
 3. [py3rijndael](https://github.com/meyt/py3rijndael) for crypto work.

+# Running from Visual Studio
+1. From the Solution Explorer, right click Eliza.Avalonia and set click 'Set as Startup Project'.
+2. Then from the menu bar at the top, click the play button that should now be labeled as 'Eliza.Avalonia'.

 # Unit tests
 1. Just run all the tests in Eliza.Test.